qiinori/A-Path-To-Web-Developer/Learning Notes/UserExperienceForWebDesign.md

 ## Detail and product pages
 1. Describe the topic factually
 2. Provide info helps the decision process
 Writing descriptive text
 Using images to set context
-About Us page:provide details will help someone to trust you
+About Us page: provide details will help someone to trust you

 ## Forms
 Ask question at the right time
 Making forms as painless as possible
 Use forgiving forms

 ## Using Media to help tell your story
 Different types of Media
 Page load time

 ## Balancing adverts and content
 Valuable content
 Graphical ads
 Text ads

 ## Summary:Good Design Practice
 * keep things simple
 * keep things consistent
 * keep things standard

 Considering your users!
 Be mindful of your user's time
 Reputation